 Liquid Silicone Rubber (LSR) moulding, sometimes known as Liquid Injection Moulding (LIM), is a thermoset process of two compounds mixed and then heat-cured inside the mould using a platinum catalyst to create flexible silicone parts.
 A low compression set and the ability to resist extreme temperatures make LSR mouldings durable and ideal for challenging applications.
 LSR elastomer offers exceptional optical clarity, durability, and design flexibility while maintaining excellent mechanical properties across a wide range of temperatures (-50oC to 250oC).

-> LSR injection moulding is suitable for manufacturing complicated geometries and can combine multiple functional elements into a single part due to its design and tooling flexibility.
-In terms of product dependability and total cost of tooling, LIM provides considerable advantages.
+LSR injection moulding is suitable for manufacturing complicated geometries and can combine multiple functional elements into a single part due to its design and tooling flexibility.
+LIM provides considerable advantages in terms of product dependability and the total cost of tooling.

-> How does LSR different from Injection moulding
+How does LSR different from Injection moulding

 LSR moulding is very similar to conventional injection moulding in how the part is formed inside a mould but varies in how it cures the part.

 In injection moulding, Thermoplastic resin is melted before injection and cured using pressure.
 LSR is a two-part thermoset compound that is cooled before being injected into a heated mould and ultimately cured into a final part.
 Moulded state of thermoset LSR is permanent and cannot be remelted and used again like a thermoplastic.
 The components A and B are combined in a 1:1 ratio to generate the heat-accelerated reaction that converts liquid to solid rubber.

 How does the LSR moulding process work?